MicrosoftDocs/connected-spaces/articles/setup.md

    ![Screenshot of Get started page.](media/setup-get-started.jpg "Screenshot of Get started page")

-3. On the next page, look for a message in the upper-left corner of the page, and then do one of the following:

-    - If the message says "Setting up your account for Connected Spaces", wait until the software is installed.

-    - If the message says "You have a free 180-day trial", go to the next step.
+3. On the next page, look for a message in the upper-left corner of the page.
+If the message says "Setting up your account for Connected Spaces", wait until the account setup is finished.
+If the account setup is finished, go to the next step.

      ![Screenshot of Setting up your account for Connected Spaces message.](media/setup-installing-message.jpg "Screenshot of Setting up your account for Connected Spaces message")